-This easy Italian Wedding Soup recipe has tons of meatballs, pasta and vegetables in every bite!
-Ground beef and Italian sausage give these meatballs for extra flavor!
+Italian Wedding Soup has meatballs, pasta and vegetables in every bite!
+Ground beef and Italian sausage give these meatballs the best flavor!

 What Is Italian Wedding Soup Made Of?